datawire/ambassador-docs/cloud/service-catalog/faqs.md

 Annotations added to a Kubernetes Service via YAML (or associated config template) will be reapplied upon each new deployment.
 Any annotations added via `kubectl annotate` will be overwritten by the annotations in the YAML config being applied.
 This includes the removal of annotations if they are not specified in the new YAML config.

-**Why can’t I connect my cluster and services to Ambassador Cloud service catalog?**
+**Why can’t I connect my cluster and services to Ambassador Cloud?**

 TBD

-**Why have my cluster/services disappeared from the service catalog?**
+**Why have my cluster/services disappeared from the Service Catalog?**

 TBD

-**What components get installed into my cluster when connecting to the service catalog?**
+**What components get installed into my cluster when connecting to the Service Catalog?**

 TBD

-**How do I share my feedback on Ambassador Cloud and the service catalog?**
+**How do I share my feedback on Ambassador Cloud and the sService Catalog?**

 Your feedback is always appreciated and helps us build a product that provides as much value as possible for our community.
 You can chat with us directly on our [feedback page](../../../../../feedback), or you can join our [Slack channel](http://d6e.co/slack) to share your thoughts.